-When the parent or this agency has filed a due process complaint related to disciplinary matters, the student must (unless the parent and DESE or public agency agree otherwise) remain in the interim alternative educational setting pending the decision of the hearing officer, or until the expiration of the time period of removal as provided for and described under the heading Authority of School Personnel, whichever occurs first.
+When the parent or this agency has filed a due process complaint related to disciplinary matters, the child must (unless the parent and the State Educational Agency or school district agree otherwise) remain in the interim alternative educational setting pending the decision of the hearing officer, or until the expiration of the time period of removal as provided for and described under the heading Disciplinary/Actions/Removals/Expedited Hearings, whichever occurs first.

-Protection for Students Not Yet Eligible for Special Education and Related Services (34 CFR 300.534)
+Protection for Children Not Yet Eligible for Special Education and Related Services (34 CFR 300.534)

-Students who have not been identified as disabled may be subjected to the same disciplinary measures applied to students without disabilities if this public agency did not have prior knowledge of the disability.
-If this public agency is deemed to have knowledge that the student was a student with a disability before the behavior that precipitated the disciplinary action, the student may assert any of the protections for students with disabilities in the area of discipline.
-This public agency has knowledge of the disability when:
+Students who have not been identified as disabled may be subjected to the same disciplinary measures applied to children without disabilities if this agency did not have prior knowledge of the disability.
+If this agency is deemed to have knowledge that the child was a child with a disability before the behavior that precipitated the disciplinary action, the child may assert any of the protections for students with disabilities in the area of discipline.
+This agency has knowledge of the disability when:

-- A. the parent has expressed concern in writing that the student needs special education services to supervisory or administrative personnel of the appropriate educational agency or a teacher of the student; or, - B. the parent has requested an evaluation; or, - C. the student's teacher or other school staff has expressed specific concern about a pattern of the student's behavior directly to the director of special education or to other supervisory personnel in accordance with the agency's established child find or special education referral system.
+- A. the parent has expressed concern in writing that the student needs special education services to supervisory or administrative personnel of the appropriate educational agency or a teacher of the child; or, - B. the parent has requested an evaluation; or, - C. the student's teacher or other school staff has expressed specific concern about a pattern of the student's behavior directly to the director of special education or to other supervisory personnel in accordance with the agency's established child find or special education referral system.

-This public agency would not be deemed to have knowledge that the child is a student with a disability, if this agency conducted an evaluation and determined that the student was not a student with a disability; or determined that an evaluation was not necessary and provided proper Notice of Action Refused prior to the behavior incident; or, if the parent of the student has not allowed an evaluation of the student pursuant to IDEA or has refused services.
+This agency would not be deemed to have knowledge that the child is a child with a disability, if this agency conducted an evaluation and determined that the child was not a child with a disability; or determined that an evaluation was not necessary and provided proper Notice of Action Refused prior to the behavior incident; or, if the parent of the child has not allowed an evaluation of the child pursuant to IDEA or has refused services.

 If a request for evaluation is made during the period the student is subject to disciplinary measures, the evaluation will be expedited.
-Until the evaluation is completed (assuming this public agency is not deemed to have knowledge that the student is a student with a disability prior to the behavior that precipitated the disciplinary action), the child remains in the educational placement determined by the public agency, which can include suspension or expulsion without educational services.
-If the student is determined to be a student with a disability, this public agency shall provide special education and related services and follow all required procedures for disciplining students with disabilities.
+Until the evaluation is completed (assuming this agency is not deemed to have knowledge that the child is a child with a disability prior to the behavior that precipitated the disciplinary action), the child remains in the educational placement determined by the school district, which can include suspension or expulsion without educational services.
+If the child is determined to be a child with a disability, this agency shall provide special education and related services and follow all required procedures for disciplining students with disabilities.